Yankees rally, beat Bosox 6-5 in 12 for 9th straight win

 Jonathan Loaisiga (3-0) pitched three scoreless innings to get the victory in a game that ended well past midnight.
 Ryan Weber (1-3) took the loss.

+The Yankees, coming off hitting a record 19 home runs in three days against Toronto, trailed 4-3 with two outs in the ninth.

-Boston led 4-3 with two outs in the ninth when Sanchez, who’s shown recent signs of breaking out of a season-long slump, tied it with a line drive home run off Matt Barnes that just made it over top of the Green Monster.
+Sanchez, who’s shown recent signs of breaking out of a season-long slump, tied it with a line drive home run off Matt Barnes that just made it over the top of the Green Monster.

+“He was sitting on a curveball, and he got it and he didn’t miss it,” Red Sox manager Ron Roenicke said.

 Sanchez hit a two-run double in the seventh that cut Boston’s lead to 4-2.